-- What negative or embarrassing data can you anticipate emerging from your scholarship of teaching and learning, and who might be harmed as a consequence?
-How can you create a context for understanding "bad news"?
-How in particular, can examples of work by students who are novices or who are struggling with new material be treated with respect? - Who will see the results and products of your work?
+What negative or embarrassing data can you anticipate emerging from your scholarship of teaching and learning, and who might be harmed as a consequence?
+How can you

+- Who will see the results and products of your work?
 What conclusions might be drawn by various audiences: About students?
 About teaching?
 About your department, discipline, or campus?
 About higher education?
 About you?
-How is your choice of medium (e.g., video recording) related to those concerns?

-How can contributions to your work by various participants (including both colleagues and students) be acknowledged and/or cited, while maintaining appropriate confidentiality?
+How is your choice of medium (e.g., video recording) related to those concerns? - How can contributions to your work by various participants (including both colleagues and students) be acknowledged and/or cited, while maintaining appropriate confidentiality?

-Reflection and Development
+1.1.4 Reflection and Development